michalfratczak/habdec/BuildInstructions.md

     mkdir build
     cd build
     cmake cmake -D BOOST_ROOT=/path/to/boost_1.68 -D FFTW_ROOT=/path/to/fftwf/install -DCMAKE_BUILD_TYPE=RELEASE ../code
-    make
+    make -j 4
     make install

-You should end up with `install` dir that contains executable and a shell script that runs in loop (for cases where habdec should crash and you wan't continous run).
+You should end up with `install` dir that contains executable and a shell script that runs in loop (for cases where habdec crashes and you need continous run).